 So, I sought out the best investor-focused lenders to learn how I could put together my own financing strategy that would allow me to take advantage of 30-year fixed mortgages with minimum down payments and low-interest rates.

 What I learned throughout the process was that very few lenders understood financing strategy for real estate investors.
 Very few had ever closed on non-owner occupied properties; therefore, they were unfamiliar with the rules.

-What I learned from them and through my own experience over the past 13 years of investing in real estate is what I am sharing with you today so that you, too, can determine the best financing strategy for building your own rental portfolio.
+What I learned from them and through my own experience over the past 13 years of investing in real estate is what I am sharing with you today so that you, too, with my financing tips can determine the best financing strategy for building your own rental portfolio.

 How do you find lenders that specialize in this area?
 By referral.
 That’s why we created a resource section in the ROI Inner Circle dashboard and invited our friend Cody Touchette into the group.
 We even have local lenders in many of the markets we have teams in and share with our members.

 I recommend that every investor first have a strategy session with an investment-focused lender to go over their goals and get a plan.

 It’s never too early to determine your financing strategy and get pre-approved.
 You do not want to miss out on a great deal by not being pre-approved to buy.
 If you are looking to start with 1-4 unit properties, do yourself a favor and steer clear of the bigger banks like Bank of America, Wells Fargo, Chase, and do not use credit unions.
 The big banks have bank employees that have to work inside a box, and it is likely they have minimal experience with investment property loans.
 You may be able to get by with one single-family rental property loan.
 Still, after that, they usually have trouble structuring the next loan and applying rental income to qualify.
 Credit unions are worse; they are great for personal and auto loans, though terrible for investment property loans.

 Larger banks have their place when it comes to portfolio and commercial loans; we’ll cover that topic later in this article.